lhtrung307/Java_Advance/test.md

+previous in our previous swooping runs we got it down to something like 73 or something like that
+Now we are down to a tiny fraction of that and in fact if we look at time it well the function is no longer looping it's doing exactly one hit to every single line that were in the function and that's what allows that huge increase in efficiency.
+So now just to summarize with iterrows we were starting out at 184 milliseconds with a vectorized implementation of the exact same function we're down to 1.8 milliseconds which is a 43 times improvement over even looping was apply.
+That's already pretty great but could we make it even better?
+The answer is actually yeah we can and we can do that by vectorizing with numpy arrays instead of series
+## Vectorization with Numpy array
-previous in our previous swooping runs we got it down to something like 73 or something like that now we are down to a tiny fraction of that and in fact if we look at time it well the function is no longer looping it's doing exactly one hit to every single line that were in the function and that's what allows that huge increase in efficiency and so now just to summarize with it arose we were starting out at 184 milliseconds with a vectorized implementation of the exact same function we're down to 1.8 milliseconds which is a 43 times improvement over even looping was apply so that's already pretty great but could we make it even better well the answer is actually yeah we can and we can do that by vectorizing with numpy arrays instead of series so why numpy you might ask well numpy calls itself a fundamental package for scientific computing in Python numpy operations are essentially executed an optimized pre compiled code and fundamental objects and numpy are also arrays are called NZ arrays and they are highly efficient and they skip out on a lot of the overhead that gets incurred by operations on pandas series and theis on pandas series are great for a lot of things they provide their own indexes there they have a lot of functionality but they do have a lot of extra overhead that numpy array skip and so what we can do is we can take again our old good old Harrison function and we're going to convert our pandas series back to numb 5mk erase by applying the dot values function to them this is just the built-in pandas method and now we are down to actually 370 microseconds which is to say we've effectively gotten up to a 500 fold improvement from our original version of the function by not changing the function essentially just changing the way that our inputs are read in so that probably is pretty great for what we're trying to do and for that particular function but you might say what if I actually really wanted to use a loop and there might be a couple of reasons for why you might want to do that and then this hammer sign function might not actually be the best example for that but there are other reasons so for example maybe your function is really complex and it doesn't yield itself easily to vectorization maybe you're calling an API and there is no way to vectorize this process may be trying to vectorize your function would actually incur a lot of memory overhead for example your data frame is huge and it contains a lot of really complex float operations and it's too much for you to handle and so you're actually it's actually preferable for you to loop even though it would be slower or maybe you're just plain stubborn I don't know so one of the things that we could use to actually speed up loops is size on so say sign language is a superset of
+Why numpy?
+You might ask well numpy calls itself a fundamental package for scientific computing in Python numpy operations are essentially executed an optimized pre compiled code and fundamental objects and numpy are also arrays are called ndarrays and they are highly efficient and they skip out on a lot of the overhead that gets incurred by operations on pandas series and Python.
+Pandas series are great for a lot of things they provide their own indexes, they have a lot of functionality but they do have a lot of extra overhead that numpy array skip.
+What we can do is we can take again our old good old haversine function and we're going to convert our pandas series back to numpy arrays by applying the dot values function to them this is just the built-in pandas method.
+And now we are down to actually 370 microseconds which is to say we've effectively gotten up to a 500 fold improvement from our original version of the function by not changing the function essentially just changing the way that our inputs are read in so that probably is pretty great for what we're trying to do and for that particular function but you might say what if I actually really wanted to use a loop and there might be a couple of reasons for why you might want to do that and then this haversine function might not actually be the best example for that but there are other reasons.
+For example maybe your function is really complex and it doesn't yield itself easily to vectorization, maybe you're calling an API and there is no way to vectorize this process, maybe trying to vectorize your function would actually incur a lot of memory overhead, for example your data frame is huge and it contains a lot of really complex float operations and it's too much for you to handle and so you're actually it's actually preferable for you to loop even though it would be slower or maybe you're just plain stubborn.
-Python that additionally supports calling C functions and declaring C types and I think there is another slice on talk following directly after this
-I'm sure they will know a lot more than
-I do about it but this is my abbreviated version so any almost any piece of
+## Using Cython to speed up loops
+One of the things that we could use to actually speed up loops is Cython.
+Cython language is a superset of Python that additionally supports calling C functions and declaring C types and this is my abbreviated version so any almost any piece of Python code is also valid Cython code and the Cython compiler will effectively convert Python code into C code which will make equivalent calls to the Python and C API.
+## Re-defining the function in the Cython compiler
+We're still using jupiter notebooks and i've slip installed this Cython extension I'm going to load my Cython extension and then I'm going to open a new Cython cell.
+I'm going to initialize it as running in Cython and I'm going to grab my entire haversine function and pretty much just run it through that
+#########################################
-Python code is also valid seisonn code and the syphon compiler will effectively convert Python code into C code which will make equivalent calls to the Python and C API so we're still using jupiter notebooks and i've slip installed this ison extension I'm going to load my sights on extension and then I'm going to open a new site on sale I'm going to initialize it as running incise on and I'm going to grab my entire have a sine function and pretty much just run it through that slice on compiler I've not really made any real changes to it other than to define it in my death as a CP death which is a slice on Python function
+Cython compiler I've not really made any real changes to it other than to define it in my death as a CP death which is a slice on Python function